AtiUsm/MuseASTE/README.md

 10. Please also cite the Muse-Dataset[2] and sign their agreement[3].

 # Demo
-Demo gives you a sneak-peek in to one of our cars of our dataset.
-We created topic and ASTE labels for one car, and implemented this demo using streamlit.
+Demo gives you a sneak-peek in to one of our ASTE knowledge graphs and allows you to play with it.
+We created topic and ASTE labels for one car in our dataset, and implemented this demo using streamlit.

 Requirements:
 ```